ANGELS OF MERCY [WORLD WAR ONE NURSES] OF THE BRIGHTON CEMETERY

 Sources Commonwealth of Australia Gazette, National Archives, various newspapers .

 Irene MCPHAIL born at Echuca on 24 January 1893 daughter of James McPhail and his wife Alice Maud née Upton.
 She was a nurse at the Alfred Hospital for three years before enlisting on 8 November 1917.
-Irene embarked from Sydney on 16 November 1917 aboard the SS Canberra with the military title of Lieutenant. with seventy other sisters their destination was Bombay, India, they disembarked 11 December 1917.
+Irene embarked from Sydney on 16 November 1917 aboard the SS Canberra with seventy other sisters their destination was Bombay, India, they disembarked 11 December 1917.
 Irene was posted to King George War Hospital at Poona on 9 January 1918.
 Four months later Irene became ill and was diagnosed with Pulmonary Tuberculosis, leaving India on 13 June 1918 en route to Australia, she was admitted to Hospital in Port Said and then resumed her trip arriving in Melbourne 22 July 1918 where she was taken to the Caulfield Military Hospital [11 AGH] .
 Irene died in the Hospital on 4 August 1920 and was buried at the Brighton Cemetery.

 Source: National Archives.